 Note: This topic was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

-- This link from the CDC website defines the obesity epidemic and discusses the importance of exercise and proper nutrition for health.
+- This information on the CDC website defines the obesity epidemic and discusses the importance of exercise and proper nutrition for health.

 - Colorado Governor's Council for Active and Healthy Lifestyles